Coach 2

 Course Curriculum

-The course is normally held over a 3 day period.
-Typically done over consecutive days but, may be done over two weekends.
+The course is normally held over a 3 day period (consecutive or over two weekends).

 The course is divided into the following modules: